 The same goes for situations in which crucial civil evidence is likely to be lost before the criminal case has concluded.
 In these cases, the civil judge may allow subpoenas to be issued and evidence to be gathered even while the case is otherwise stayed.

 Do Civil Plaintiffs Need to Participate in Criminal Proceedings?

 The state controls the pace (and existence) of a criminal proceeding against a defendant, regardless of whether the injured party wishes to file charges.
 The state also determines when to extend a plea agreement to the defendant and what terms will be included.

 On the other hand, a civil litigation case lies entirely within the plaintiff’s control.
 While a civil plaintiff may elect to participate in the criminal proceedings by testifying against the defendant or providing information to the prosecution, the plaintiff has no duties or obligations in the criminal matter, and may still use information uncovered in the criminal matter to pursue a civil judgment.

 Is a Criminal Conviction Necessary?

 Even if a criminal case ends in acquittal or dismissal, this doesn’t mean that a civil case can’t proceed.
 In criminal cases, the state must prove the allegations beyond a reasonable doubt; meanwhile, in civil matters, the plaintiff needs only to prove the necessary elements through a preponderance of the evidence.

 The civil plaintiff can also use the findings that were made in the criminal case as evidence without needing to re-prove these allegations.
-This can make the civil case far less expensive to prosecute than it would be had there been no criminal case in the first place.
+This can make the civil case far less expensive to prosecute than it would have been had there been no criminal case in the first place.

 We thoroughly investigate every single case so that we are ready to go to trial if need be.
 We don’t stop fighting until you have the tools you need to become whole again.
-Call us today to get started on your civil case 321-503-4014.
+Call us today to get started on your civil case.